The Squad (2011 film): Plot

 A team of anti-guerilla commandos led by an experienced sergeant and commanded by a green lieutenant are sent to secure the approach to a mountain base amid towering radio masts.
 When they are in position they are told to wait for their backup which has been delayed by enemy action en route.
-One of the soldiers, Arango, is impatient to get into the base and after arguing with the lieutenant, makes a dash up the stairs to the base.
+One of the soldiers, Arango, is impatient to get into the base and after arguing with the lieutenant, makes a dash for the base.
 The radio operator, Parra, tries to stop him, but steps on a mine which shatters his leg and destroys the primary radio.
 The sergeant insists they must now enter the base to use the medical facilities in order to save the critically injured Parra.

-Inside the base the squad finds only a few bodies but bloodstains and destroyed rooms everywhere.
+Inside the base, the squad finds only a few bodies but bloodstains and destroyed rooms everywhere.
 The base radios have been destroyed, and the squad personal radios are only short range, so they cannot contact their backup.
 The sergeant discovers that the base supplies are untouched, indicating that this was not a guerrilla raid.

 Exploring the base, their local guide (Fiquitiva, nicknamed "Indian") discovers a room filled with fetishes and prayers scrawled on the walls.
 He calls the others, but is mocked for his superstition.
 Later, he returns and discovers that the wall of the room has been recently built and something is trapped behind it.
 The lieutenant order the wall broken down, and they find, trapped inside, a bound woman who cannot, or will not, talk to them.
 Arango, whose brother was stationed on the base, tries to question her but gets nowhere.
 The sergeant begins beating her but is stopped by the lieutenant.
-The lieutenant calls for the medic and puts one of the other soldiers, Ponce, on guard with orders that no-one is to see the prisoner without permission.
+The lieutenant calls for the medic and puts one of the other soldiers, Ponce, on guard with orders that no one is to see the prisoner without permission.
 Ponce starts to offer the woman some food, but is dragged away by the medic, who accuses Ponce of being "just like the rest" and that he is disgusted by them all.